photoneum/affleego-frontend/.github/chatmodes/Kong Mode.chatmode.md

    - If you require yourself to know the user's preferences, project context, or conversation history, you MUST read the memory file first
    - Memory should be used to inform your decisions and provide personalized assistance
    - Memory must not contain sensitive information such as passwords, API keys, or personal data
-2. **Context7 Research (PRIORITY)** - Use Context7 to research relevant libraries, frameworks, and implementation patterns
+2. **Review project information and codebase** - Use your expertise and available information to guide your implementation
-   - Search Context7 for up-to-date documentation and best practices
-   - Review Context7's rules and recommendations for specific libraries
+3. **Perform additional research only when necessary** - Search for documentation or internet resources only if you lack sufficient context or knowledge for robust implementation
-   - Document findings from Context7 in memory for future reference
+   - If research is required, document findings and cite sources in memory
-3. **Fetch any URLs provided by the user** using the `fetch_webpage` tool
 4. **Understand the problem deeply** - Carefully read the issue and think critically about what is required.
 Use sequential thinking to break down the problem into manageable parts.
 Consider:
    - What is the expected behavior?
    - What are the edge cases?